Would you hang a fish on your wall?

-You've probably seen a fish on artwork and most often asked yourself why?
+You've probably seen an image of a fish on different pieces of artwork and asked yourself why?

 There are three colorful fish in this hamsa hand wall hanging, which most likely would be overlooked-- but they shouldn't.
 They are deliberately drawn into the amulet, which you can read about here meaning of a hamsa, because they have a very specific spiritual purpose.

 Rashi, the famous medieval commentator on the Tanach and the Talmud said that fish deter the evil eye, and if you're curious about what an evil eye is, there's a full blog on it: what is an evil eye, on our website.

-But, let's delve a bit deeper-- like back to the Bible stories, where you'll remember in the Old Testament that our forefather, Jacob, who sent his sons' to the land of Egypt during the famine in Israel.
-The famous son, Joseph, was sold into slavery and later became the Pharoah's, right-hand man.
+But, let's delve a bit deeper-- like back to the Bible stories, where you'll remember in the Old Testament that our forefather, Jacob, who sent his son to the land of Egypt during the famine in Israel.
+The famous son, Joseph, was sold into slavery and later became the right-hand man of the Egyptian Pharaoh.

 When Joseph and Jacob finally reunite after twenty years, and Jacob is on his death bed, Genesis 48:16 he blesses his grandchildren, Ephraim and Manasseh.
 The blessing says that all of the children of Israel shall all be blessed, “And may they proliferate abundantly like fish,”